A black hole in a near-pristine galaxy 700 million years after the Big Bang: Data analysis: Spectral fitting and spatial extension

+The inferred ratio between [OIII]5007 and H$\beta_N$ is extremely low, less than unity ([OIII]5007/H$\beta_N \sim 0.6$), as reported in Table \ref{tab:fluxes}.
+It should be noted that the Gaussian fit of [OIII]5007 does not capture the full profile of the line; this is because the narrow components are unresolved and poorly sampled by the NIRSpec spectral pixels.
+Low spectral sampling is also the reason why the peak of [OIII] relative to H$\beta _N$ appears somewhat higher than the $\sim 0.6$ ratio given by the flux ratio -- when lines are unresolved and poorly sampled, the intensity of the line peaks also depends on how the line flux is distributed on the few spectral pixels.
+However, we have checked that the simple integration of the flux in the spectral pixels covering the lines give the same flux ratios as the Gaussian fits.

+As we will discuss further in Sect.~\ref{sec:lowZ}, such extremely low [OIII]/H$\beta_N$ ratio is very rarely found among high-z galaxies and generally interpreted in terms of extremely low metallicity.

-H$\beta_N$ has some spatial extension.
-This is noticeable in Fig.\ref{fig:spectra_profiles}d, which shows the radial profile of H$\beta_N$, compared with the radial profile of the broad component and the continuum (Methods).
-The continuum traces the Point Spread Function (PSF, given that the continuum source is unresolved even in the NIRCam images).
-The figure illustrates that, while a large fraction H$\beta_N$ comes from a very compact, unresolved region, it also has a component extending on scales of $\sim 0.2''$ ($\sim 300$~pc deprojected).
+As also pointed out by \cite{Juodzbalis2025_directBH}, who presented a spatially resolved analysis of H$\alpha$ in QSO1, the hydrogen lines have some spatial extension.
+While \cite{Juodzbalis2025_directBH} focused on H$\alpha$, here we focus on H$\beta$ as we need it in comparison with [OIII].
+The H$\beta$ extension is noticeable in Fig.\ref{fig:profiles}, which shows the radial profile of H$\beta_N$ (blue solid line), compared with the radial profile of the broad component of H$\beta$ and the continuum.
+For simplicity and to avoid degeneracies, the radial profile of H$\beta_N$ shown in Fig.\ref{fig:profiles} is obtained by simply collapsing the three spectral channels around the peak of $H\beta _N$; this is conservative as it implies that the actual radial profile of $H\beta _N$ is probably even more extended (as it includes also some contribution from the broad line).
+As already mentioned, given that the continuum is not resolved in the NIRCam images, it can be used to trace the PSF.
+The profile of the continuum blueward of $H\beta$ was obtained by collapsing the spectral channels in the region 3.700--3.835~$\mu$m (green dashed line), and the profile of the continuum redward of H$\beta$ was obtained by collapsing the spectral channels in the region 3.944--3.700~$\mu$m (red dot-dashed line).
+The profile of broad $H\beta$ (dashed orange line) is extracted from the high S/N region between 3.894--3.904~$\mu$m; this also includes part of the ``blue wing'', which we tentatively ascribe to a low metallicity outflow, on the grounds that this profile is slightly more extended than the continuum and also seen in the outer annulus, which is discussed further below.
+The comparison of the profiles illustrates that, while a large fraction H$\beta_N$ comes from a very compact, unresolved region, it also has a component extending on scales of $\sim 0.2''$ ($\sim 300$~pc deprojected).
 The broad component of H$\beta$ has some indication of extension, likely because it includes the weak blue wing (with smaller width relative to the broad component) that is probably tracing an outflow.